openverse-orca/OrcaGym/README.md

 2. **Install PyTorch:**

 Using a combination of PyTorch and CUDA can effectively speed up reinforcement learning training.

+* First, check if the CUDA version of PyTorch is installed on your system.

+  - Open `tutorial/Basic-RL-Example.ipynb`
+  - Run the first code cell, and if the output contains **"CUDA available: True"**, you can skip the following steps.

-Install the corresponding CUDA package based on your GPU device.
+* Install the corresponding CUDA package based on your GPU device.
 Here is an example:
 ```bash
 pip install torch --extra-index-url https://download.pytorch.org/whl/cu12x
 ```